As lab builders, we are experts when it comes to creating efficient layouts and custom furniture for demanding research and testing environments.

 Here are some examples of how different steps in the supply chain utilize in-house cannabis labs:

-Residual solvents are a class or processing chemicals typically used for extraction and post processing (oils/concentrates), for example USP 467 is typically followed as a compliant testing procedure- where solvents are in Classes 1-3.
-Where Class 1 is the most toxic based on PDE-permissable daily exposure, no one wants benzene or toluene in their smokable products!
+Residual solvents are a class or processing chemicals typically used for extraction and post-processing (oils/concentrates), for example, USP 467 is typically followed as a compliant testing procedure- where solvents are in Classes 1-3.
+Where Class 1 is the most toxic based on PDE-permissible daily exposure, no one wants benzene or toluene in their smokable products!